kutaslab/fitgrid/docs/source/installation.rst

 <https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources>`_.
 Previous versions of ``fitgrid`` were developed and used in CentOS 7 with Intel CPUs (24 cores/48 threads, 256-512 GB RAM).
-We are unable to test the Windows 64-bit conda package, field reports are welcome.
+We are unable to test the Windows 64-bit conda package, field reports are welcome, see :ref:`Contributing <how_to_contribute>` for more information.

 ====
 Tips
 ====

-* Use `conda list` to inspect package versions and the channels they come from when constructing conda enviroments.
+* Use ``conda list`` to inspect package versions and the channels they come from when constructing conda enviroments.

 * To help avoid package version conflicts and speed up the dependency